-Every year, The Good Food Guide team award ‘Editors’ Awards’ to restaurants who we feel deserve the highest recognition.
+Every year, The Good Food Guide team award ‘Editors’ choice Awards’ to eateries who they feel deserve the highest recognition.
 In 2012 The Duke won this prestigious award!

-Simon Goodman, head chef at the Duke of Cumberland in Henley, West Sussex, was named UK Pub Chef of the Year 2010, he was also named winner of the ‘roast’ category.
-Simon then had the honour of having a three-course dinner menu, devised by himself, served to the 350 guests attending the event.
+Simon Goodman, head chef and owner of the Duke of Cumberland, was named UK Pub Chef of the Year 2010, he was also named winner of the ‘roast’ category.
+Simon then had the honour of having a three-course dinner menu, devised by himself, served to the 350 guests attending the awards ceremony.

 The awards ceremony brings together the results of the Morning Advertiser's chefs’ competition with pub company food awards.

-The Duke has also had a review from the food critic Giles Coren, here are some snippets:
+The Duke has also had a reviews from the food critic Giles Coren, here are some snippets:

 "....There was dressed crab from nearby Selsey, organic pork sausages from Midhurst, a pint of prawns with home-made garlic and lemon mayonnaise, a Serrano ham salad and some good vegetarian options, not to mention very good organic baguettes.
 Our bill came to about 35 quid, including beer.
 All told, you just couldn't ask for more from an English spring afternoon in the middle of the working week."